 If your foot or hand problem is from a workers compensation injury, please review the section on workers compensation injuries.
 Companies frequently change their provider panels without notifying us.
 If your foot or hand problem is due to an injury or is the result of a motor vehicle accident, motorcycle accident or involved in litigation, please review the section on auto/motorcycle accident and litigation injuries.

-We are experienced in treating patients from out of state and with out of network insurance plans.
+We are experienced in treating patients from out of state and without in-network insurance plans.
 Often we are able to work together to obtain coverage from your plan.
-We may also treat patients who are currently without insurance by treating them as self pay accounts.
+We may also treat patients who are currently without insurance by treating them as self-pay accounts.

 To help you avoid these types of problems with WC, Pittsburgh Foot and Hand Center has adopted certain policies concerning WC cases.
-See Financial Policy.
+See our Financial Policy to learn more.

-Automobile/motorcycle accidents in which someone else’s insurance is responsible or injuries where someone else is responsible (litigation) are handled differently.
-You must provide us with all of the accident information, including the other auto/mc insurance information and contact information as well as your personal health insurance.
-As a courtesy we will bill the other person’s auto/mc insurance first if you assign the benefits to us.
-We will bill your personal health insurance second after the other person’s auto/mc insurance is exhausted.
-If you do not have personal health insurance, you will be responsible for all remaining charges when their auto/mc insurance is exhausted.
+Automobile/motorcycle accidents in which someone else’s insurance is responsible – or injuries where someone else is responsible (litigation) – are handled differently.
+You must provide us with all of the accident information, including the other individual’s auto/motorcycle insurance information and contact information as well as your personal health insurance.
+As a courtesy, we will bill the other person’s auto/motorcycle insurance first if you assign the benefits to us.
+We will bill your personal health insurance second after the other person’s auto/motorcycle insurance is exhausted.
+If you do not have personal health insurance, you will be responsible for all remaining charges when their auto/motorcycle insurance is exhausted.
 All charges are payable when the service is provided.

 We do not accept assignment from lawsuits (litigation) or letters of cover from attorneys as payment.
 All charges are payable when the service is provided.
 We will bill your personal health insurance as a courtesy if you assign the benefits to us.
 The insurance company will be reimbursed out of any settlement of your litigation.

-We accept cash, personal checks, money orders and most major credit cards or debit cards for payment of your co-pays, deductible and patient account balance.
-You may pay in person at your visit, by mail or online by going to Pay Bill Online.
-You can also pay your accounts automatically by signing up for the Easy Pay feature.
-Simply fill out the Easy Pay Consent Form by clicking Patient Forms , printing out the form and retuning it to us.
+We accept cash, personal checks, money orders, and most major credit cards or debit cards for payment of your copays, deductible, and patient account balance.
+You may pay in person at your visit, by mail, or online by going to Pay Bill Online.
 You may also arrange for a payment plan, if necessary, by contacting Renee at (724)-933-3300 or through your Patient Portal.

-If you incur a patient account balance with Pittsburgh Foot and Hand Center, contact Renée in our office at 724-933-3300 if you need to establish a payment plan.
+If you incur a patient account balance with Pittsburgh Foot and Hand Center, contact Renée in our office at 724-933-3300 to discuss establishing a payment plan.
 We will send you monthly statements through the mail or through your secure Patient Portal.

-We usually advise you to check with your insurance company first concerning their policies by calling the 800 number on the back of your card, checking their website or reading the booklet you received with your plan.
+We usually advise you to check with your insurance company first with questions about their policies.
+You can do this by calling the 800 number on the back of your card, checking their website, or reading the booklet you received with your plan.
 You may also contact our billing specialist Renee at (724)-933-3300 or through your Patient Portal.